Sturla22/Sturla22.github.io/_posts/2021-04-02-vhdl-design-patterns-test-controller.md

   description="Classic testbench"
 %}
 {% assign figure_num = figure_num | plus: 1 %}

-Here I've used 'Unit' to describe the combination of an Entity and Architecture, there are probably more correct terms out there (module?).

 With OSVVM's approach of using a Test Controller to separate the test harness and the test cases we get a clear interface to the design under test (DUT).